potoshk/potos-docs/docs/develop/run_observer.md

     thread_count=8
 ```

-### Logging Settings
+### Logging settings

 The logging settings in the `config.ini` file specify the log level and log file location.
-The file location is in `~/path/to/observer/observer_node/node0/config.ini`.
+The file location is in `~/path/to/ubcos/nodes/config.ini`.

 ```ini
 [log]